sbednarz/slimmc/README.md

 # slimmc
-A simply and non-general use Monte Carlo simulation program of radical polymerization kinetics
+A Monte Carlo simulation program of radical polymerization kinetics